Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As a young mother, I loved it when my daughter's school had bake sales.
 I would take in a New York style cheesecake, which always made a lot of money and, usually, a double pan of this cake.

 Preheat oven to 350 degrees F.

 Melt 4 tablespoons butter in a small saucepan.
 Remove from the heat and stir in the brown sugar, coconut, pecans, chocolate chips and milk and blend well (the chocolate chips may soften, but won't melt).
-Spread the mixture evenly in the bottom of a 9 inch round cake pan; set aside.

 Stir together the flour, sugar, baking powder and salt in a mixing bowl.
 Add the remaining butter, vanilla, water, and egg, and beat until the batter is thoroughly blended and perfectly smooth.
 Pour over the coconut-pecan mixture and bake for about 30 minutes, or until a toothpick inserted in the middle comes out clean.